Fiston-pro/AWS-summary/README.md

 AWS Elastic Block Store (EBS) is storage used by one EC2 to store persistent data.

-WS Security Token Service (AWS STS) is a web service that enables you to request temporary, limited-privilege credentials for AWS IAM users or for users that you authenticate
+WS Security Token Service (AWS STS) is a web service that enables you to request temporary, limited-privilege credentials for AWS IAM users or for users that you authenticate.

 Amazon Elastic Container Service (ECS) is a container management service that supports Docker containers and allows you to run applications on a managed cluster of Amazon Elastic Compute Cloud (Amazon EC2) instances.